manuel-st/mc-datapacks/List-of-Tags.md

 # Tags
 These are the available tags.
 Use #mob_tags:*tagname* to use them in-game.

 * **mobs**: All mobs.
-This encludes only things like players, items, experience orbs and item frames from the entity list
+This excludes things like players, items, experience orbs and projectiles from the entity list

 ## Monsters
 * **arthropods**: All mobs that are affected by the [bane of arthropods enchantment](https://minecraft.gamepedia.com/Bane_of_Arthropods), namely spiders, silverfish and endermites